The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Severe – Extreme Isolation and Psychotic Tendencies

-- Profound isolation leading to severe mental health decline
+- Profound isolation, severe mental health decline

-- Distorted perceptions of reality, potentially resulting in psychotic breaks
+- Distorted perceptions or potential psychotic breaks

-- Suicidal ideation or tendencies due to overwhelming feelings of hopelessness
+- Suicidal ideation or tendencies

 Unhealthy Spirals: Case Studies in Isolation and Schizoid Behavior

-- He becomes consumed by his intellectual pursuits, ignoring basic self-care
+- Consumed by intellectual pursuits, ignoring self-care

-- She becomes increasingly hostile toward anyone offering help
+- Growing hostility toward anyone offering help

 Negative Coping Mechanisms – The Investigator’s Maladaptive Strategies